Fifty Three Matrix Factorizations: A systematic approach: Matrices from the classical Lie groups

 However the set of such matrices is not a group, since the relationship $(AB)^T = B^TA^T$ does not hold for quaternion matrices.
 (In other words, the transpose is not an involution for quaternion matrices.) \end{remark}

 \begin{remark}[the complex perplectic group] As mentioned in Remark \ref{rem:realperplectic}, the \textit{complex perplectic group} is another interesting group of matrices defined as:

-Whenever $*=T$ and $\mathbb{F} = \mathbb{C}$ are given for the equation $G^*JG=J$, the group determined by any complex symmetric $J$ is isomorphic\footnote{This is the automorphism group of the complex symmetric bilinear form.} to the complex orthogonal group $\ortho{n, \mathbb{C}}$.
-This is due to the fact that any complex symmetric matrix $J_s$ can be decomposed as $J_s = V^TV$ for some $V$.
-An isomorphic mapping $G\mapsto V^{-1}GV$ sends $\{G: G^TJ_sG=J_s\}$ to $\ortho{n, \mathbb{C}}$.
+Whenever $*=T$, $\mathbb{F} = \mathbb{C}$ are given for the equation $G^*JG=J$, the group determined by any invertible complex symmetric $J$ is isomorphic\footnote{This is the automorphism group of the complex symmetric bilinear form.} to the complex orthogonal group $\ortho{n, \mathbb{C}}$.
+This is due to the fact that any complex symmetric matrix $J_s$ can be decomposed as $J_s = V^TV$ for some $V$.\footnote{See Lemma \ref{lem:compsymsqrt}.
+One can also use the Takagi factorization to see this.} An isomorphic mapping $G\mapsto V^{-1}GV$ sends $\{G: G^TJ_sG=J_s\}$ to $\ortho{n, \mathbb{C}}$.
 See Remark \ref{rem:complexperplecticsvd} for details on the isomorphism for the complex perplectic group and the corresponding structure preserving SVD. \end{remark}